ReisTecnologia/abc/README.md

 MY_AWS_SES_ACCESS_KEY_ID
 ```

 with the value being your AWS Access Key ID with permissions to access your SES.
+On IAM console: `AmazonSESFullAccess`.

 ```
 MY_AWS_SES_SECRET_ACCESS_KEY
 ```

 with the value being your AWS Secret Key with permissions to access your SES.
+On IAM console: `AmazonSESFullAccess`.

 ```
 MY_AWS_EMAIL_SENDER